You Can Get Free Beer and Ice Cream When You Cycle Instead Of Drive

 And for those who play Pokémon Go, the following feature will be no surprise: a GPS tracker ensures that there’ll be no cheating.

 While we’re strong believers in using public transportation and cycling for their own rewards, there’s nothing wrong with a little external motivation if it gets people to leave their cars in the dust.
 Sure, it’s not great to require a bribe in order to do the right thing, but we’ll take what we can get.
 And if what we can get is some free stuff, we’re in.
-Especially if it comes in the form of cioccolato in un cono.
+Especially if it comes in the form of cioccolato nel cono.

 Join The Discussion: Log In With